martin-brennan/martin-brennan.com/_posts/2017-01-09-why-you-shouldnt-use-medium-for-your-blog.md

 ---
-title: Why You Should Not Use Medium for Your Personal Blog
+title: Why you should not use Medium for your personal blog
 date: 2017-01-09T20:00:00+10:00
 author: Martin Brennan
 layout: post